The page has been translated by Gen AI.

 Other1.2When a peak time exists but there is no load difference.

-• Database size correction The correction factor based on database size is determined by considering the record count of the largest table in the DB and the total DB volume.
-For databases of the same size, the one with more records is assigned a larger weight.
-If the record counts are the same, the database with the larger volume is assigned the larger weight.
-However, since applying weights is difficult if an accurate value is not derived based on a detailed analysis of the actual business system, the general value of 1.7 is applied.
+• Database Size Calibration The correction factor based on database size is determined by considering the record count of the largest table in the DB and the overall DB volume.
+When the databases are the same size, the one with more records receives a higher weight; if the record counts are equal, the one with the larger DB volume gets the higher weight.
+However, if an accurate value cannot be derived from a detailed analysis of the actual business system, applying a weight is difficult, so we use the default value of 1.7.

 2 TB or more1.851.901.901.952.00

-• Application structure correction Application structure correction is a correction value that accounts for performance differences based on Application response time.
-Response time refers to the user’s service response time, not the server’s response time.
+• Application Structure Adjustment Application structure correction is an adjustment factor that takes into account performance differences based on Application response time.
+Response time refers not to the server’s response time but to the user’s service response time.
 The applied values are as shown in the table below, and they are not applied if they exceed 5 seconds.

 Response time1 second2 seconds3 seconds4 seconds